 Description

 Dijkstra's Algorithm is a method for finding the distance to a node, when each vertex has a cost associated with it.
-It is a variation of the Breadth First Search
+It is a variation of the Breadth First Search but it uses a Heap

 Note: if you have negative weights you need to use Bellman-Ford algorithm